 Our nice anchorage in Lake Champlain didn’t want us to leave.
 The anchor winch was unable to pull up the anchor – it had become stuck on rocks or other exciting items on the bottom.
 Dirk backed up to pull it even harder but the anchor chain unraveled instead (it isn’t supposed to do that!)
 We had a few moments of concern and creative thinking on how we were going to deal with this challenge, but then Dirk spun the boat around and pulled from the opposite direction and we were freed.
 Whew!

 We traveled north to the end of Lake Champlain, the beginning of the Richelieu River, and came to the US/Canadian border.
 Dirk was happy to be back in Canada – his country.
 The white building is the Canadian Custom Wharf.
 We also saw a 1812 fort just before we entered Canada – with a “for sale” sign on it!

 And then a funny thing happened with our Garmin chart plotter that contains all the river and lake maps – it went blank above the border!
 The previous owner obviously never needed Canadian maps and it hadn’t occurred to us that they might not be there.
-We have the maps we need on two iPad apps, but we need them on our main device as well.
-So instead of finding a free dock for the night we are in a marina, Le Nautique de St Jean, since we need power and internet for upgrading the Garmin.
+We have chart plotter backup maps on the iPad, but we need them on our main navigation device.
+So instead of finding a free dock for the night we are in a marina, Le Nautique de St Jean, since we need power and internet to upgrade the Garmin before downloading Canadian charts.
 I ended up walking a few miles to get an SD card, called Garmin twice, and are still working on it.
 Ah, technology!